While you’re here, you may wish to attend one of our upcoming workshops:

 - May be an employee of the workplace or an outside contractor

-A complainant or a respondent (the parties to a complaint) may disqualify an investigator by challenging that person’s neutrality.
+A complainant or a respondent may disqualify an investigator by challenging that person’s neutrality.
 It is recommended that the employer, alongside the applicable partner, establish a list of competent persons ahead of time.

 What will change under Bill C-65?

 The regulations state that the employer or the designated recipient will be required to select the investigator, either from a list of investigators that was jointly developed by the employer and the applicable partner (where such a list exists), or if there is no agreement within 60 days after the day on which the notice is provided, then a person from among those whom the Canadian Centre for Occupational Health and Safety identifies as having the following knowledge, training and experience.